ahmedrizwan/ReactiveAudioRecord/README.md

 # ReactiveAudioRecord
 A reactive (RxAndroid) implementation of the AudioRecord for recording raw (pcm) audio-data.
+Also includes helper methods for the creation of Wave audio files.

 ###How to use it?
 #####Create an instance of RecorderOnSubscribe giving it the path to the file